Dropshipping is worth it in 2023 for both retailers and suppliers. However, every business needs an effective and multi-pronged strategy to succeed.

 But the limitations of each can result in vendors sitting on inventory — which affects their spoilage rate — and makes it difficult for vendors to respond to consumer trends or introduce new products to their assortment.

 Dropshipping can help vendors mitigate these risks.
 By developing strong dropshipping relationships with retailers, vendors can move more inventory faster and test new products since multiple retailers are selling the vendor’s products, rather than the vendor relying on large-scale orders from a limited number of retailers.
 In this way, vendors fulfill a third-party logistics (3PL) role.

-Cuisinart implemented this model through a multi-pronged approach: it sells its products direct to consumers through its e-commerce site, makes its products available to retailers via dropshipping, and lists its products on marketplaces like Amazon and Walmart.
+Cuisinart implemented this model through a multi-pronged approach.
+It sells its products directly to consumers through its e-commerce site, makes its products available to retailers via dropshipping, and lists its products on marketplaces like Amazon and Walmart.

 Other vendors have fused dropshipping and marketplaces, too.
 RevolutionParts, a vendor that sells OEM vehicle parts from its network of dealers and manufacturers, is partnering with Walmart to begin dropshipping products through the retailer’s marketplace, expanding its base to reach more customers — or those already comfortable with Walmart’s existing marketplace.

 Additionally, successful logistics companies are interested in expanding their fulfillment capabilities and reach by acquiring vendors with established dropshipping networks and processes, as was the case with Amware Fulfillment’s early 2021 acquisition of Moulton Logistics.